fsladkey/facebark/README.md

 Add any additional eye candy that was put off from earlier, create a non trivial amount of interesting database seed data.
 Panic because there's so much more I wanted to do.

 ### Bonus Features (TBD)
-- [ ] Make messaging real time with pusher or other tool.
-- [ ] infinite scroll feed
 - [ ] Multiple sessions
 - [ ] auto-updating notifications (no refreshing the page)
 - [ ] create events with time and location, users can rsvp an comment on event